iivanoo/covid-apps-observer/data/data_us/reports/resources/org.howwefeel___Varies with device/report.md

 <img src="3_star_reviews_wordcloud.png" alt="org.howwefeel 3 reviews"/>
 </p>

-> UPDATE: From 10/5 - 11/20/20+ the App didn't work at all.
-Since some time in 01/2021 I've been able to start doing daily check in's again.
-However, this past week, 3/26, my state's info has not been showing.
-It just show's "ERROR LOADING CARD".
-I'm really hoping it doesn't take forever for this company to fix this problem; like it did when they crashed the App w/ their "update" back on 10/5/2020.
-I also really miss seeing my states info on the original easy grid.<br> :date: __2021-03-27 04:32:03__

 > Helpful, for the most of it<br> :date: __2021-01-30 09:30:46__

 > I don't know how I feel much better or not.
 I don't think I feel that much better.<br> :date: __2020-11-14 03:00:22__